Pomerania in the Early Middle Ages: First appearance of Slavic cultures

 The first appearance of Slavs in the area is still unclear and is related to the question of the general ethnogenesis of the Slavs.
-According to German historiography, Slavic immigration took place between 650 and 850 AD, reaching first the southern parts of the mainland, Usedom and Wollin in the late 8th century, and Rügen in the 9th century.
+According to German historiography, Slavic immigration took place between 650 and 850 AD, reaching first the southern parts of the mainland, Usedom and Wolin in the late 8th century, and Rügen in the 9th century.
 On the other hand, Polish historiography has stressed linkages between Roman-era cultures and later, clearly Slavic, populations.

 The first archeological records of Slavs in the Oder area are ceramics of the Sukow type dated back to the 6th or the beginning 7th century.
 The Sukow type is also known as Sukow-Szeligi group, Deez type, and Dziedzice type.
-These findings are associated with the first wave of immigrants from what is now Southwestern Poland.
+These findings are associated with the first wave of immigrants from what is now southwestern Poland.
 For some areas, continuous settlement from the Roman to the Slavic era is suggested on the basis of analyses of pollen name transitions.
 Farther Pomerania and Pomerelia appear to have been unsettled in this period.
 Archeological research in Pomerelia is less extensive than that of Farther Pomerania.
 It has been previously suggested that subsequent appearances of new material cultures were due to other waves of immigration, but it is presently interpreted as a mere technology transfer not involving mass migration.

-Slavic Feldberg type ceramics, found in a region comprising the Oder area up to the Persante (Parseta) river, as well as Mecklenburg and Brandenburg, are dated back to the 7th and 8th century.
+Slavic Feldberg type ceramics, found in a region comprising the Oder area up to the Parsęta river, as well as Mecklenburg and Brandenburg, are dated back to the 7th and 8th century.
 Feldberg ceramics dominate west of the Oder since the mid-8th century, except for Northwestern Pomerania.
 This ceramic type is associated by some researchers with subsequent waves of migration from Silesia, Bohemia and Lesser Poland.

 The Bavarian Geographer's anonymous medieval document, compiled in 830 in Regensburg, contains a list of the tribes in Central-Eastern Europe east of the Elbe.
 It mentions among others the Uuilci (Veleti) with 95 civitas, the Nortabtrezi (Obotrites) with 53 civitas, the Milzane (Milceni) with 30 civitas, and the Hehfeldi (Hevelli) with 14 civitas.

 Pomerelia has also been settled by Slavs in the 7th and 8th century.
 Based on archeological and linguistic findings, two hypotheses have been put forth: one posits that these settlers moved northward along the Vistula river, and another views them as the Veleti moving westward from the Vistula delta.